CPPM Procedure Chapter E: Special Types of Disbursements

 b) Application Procedures

-Individuals who wish to apply for a Bank of Montreal travel card should:
+Individuals who wish to apply for a BMO travel card should:

 - request from the ministry travel card coordinator a BMO ePurchasing Solutions Corporate MasterCard Account Agreement Program Card Request (FIN 643) (PDF) (government access only); and